SESYNC-ci/basic-git-lesson/docs/_slides/config.md

 As of October 1, 2020, all new repositories created on GitHub will have a default branch called `main`.
 Previously, the default name was `master`.
 The [change](https://github.com/github/renaming) was made to promote inclusive language in the version control world.
-SESYNC is planning to update the GitLab server to match this new default.
+SESYNC has updated the GitLab server to match this new default.
 However, the git client will still default to `master` if you create a repository locally, unless you configure it as described below.